Purpose

 - Reveal the molecular effects of HIV infection/treatment in the CNS, providing potential targets for addressing HIV persistence and/or HIV neurobiological sequelae

-- Uncover cell type-specific gene expression and epigenomic changes resulting from chronic opioid, cocaine, and/or methamphetamine exposure providing potential novel therapeutic targets to treat addiction
+- Uncover cell type-specific gene expression and epigenomic changes resulting from chronic opioid, cocaine, methamphetamine, and/or cannabis exposure providing potential novel therapeutic targets to treat addiction

 - Identify potential synergistic effects of chronic addictive substance exposure and HIV infection in the CNS